Kaven101/Airbnb-Web-Database-Booking/README.md

 # MERN Stack Application

 This application is configured to run in a development environment only.
+A website is also available to run the current build.

 ## Prerequisites